-We compared the video-storage plans offered by five of the top security-camera companies — Amazon, Arlo, Canary, Nest, and Ring — to see which one offers the best value.
-As it turns out, Ring and Arlo are tops.
+We compared the video-storage plans offered by the best home security camera companies — Arlo, Blink, Canary, Nest, Ring, and Wyze — to see which one offers the best video storage plans.

 If you don't sign up for a subscription plan, most cameras are limited not only in how much video footage you can view but also in what features are enabled.
 Here's a summary of the features available in each company's subscription plan (and a source for more details on each product).

-Canary: One-day history, video clips, activity zones, person detection, for up to four cameras.
+Canary: One-day history, video clips, custom activity zones, person detection, for up to four cameras.

 Nest: 3-hour history and snapshots of significant events.